ucsb-ersp-2018/arch-jacquim-research-log/arch-jacquim-research-log-f18.md

 [*My Reading Log*](https://docs.google.com/document/d/1w88Sf5nNbMch-iYMC7N0dAdIlIEadZRttGgzu_mLrHc/edit)
 ---
 ---
-# Week 8 (11/15-11/21)
+# Week 9 (11/22 - 11/28)
-- [ ] Make edits on proposal after peer review comments
+- [x] Proposal draft by Mon 11/26 at 8:00am
 - [ ] Convert doc to LaTEX before we work on Week 9 draft!
-- [ ] Read up on estimation functions in PyRTL
+- [x] Read up on estimation functions in PyRTL
 - [ ] More hardware work
 - [x] Finish PyTorch MNIST example
-  - [ ] Some extra stuff with PyTorch CNN (ongoing)
+  - [x] Some extra stuff with PyTorch CNN (ongoing)
-- [ ] Figure out how to get matplotlib to display from terminal
+- [x] Figure out how to get matplotlib to display from terminal

+**Tuesday, Nov 27 (1 hr)**
+* Read about estimation in PyRTL, played around with the `pyrtl.analysis.estimate.TimingAnalysis` class to output time delay.
+I used my MAC design because it's fairly simple and has been fully tested already.

 **Sunday, Nov 25 (2 hrs)**
 * Met up with Maggie to make some extra edits to proposal- added some clarifications and linked sources more closely to our intended work.
 While working on this, we noticed Dylan and Dawit working on the doc as well, so we conference-called them and worked together for the rest of the time.